david415/HoneyBadger_docs/source/how-to-badger-the-puppet-masters.rst

 "Puppet masters" refers to well funded state/world-class adversaries that use botnets to act as TCP injection attack puppet "shooters" assisting in the off-path injection attack facilitated by offsite attack logic and tier one ISP infiltration via read-only network tap.
-Puppets can also refer to the computers that get pwned by the injection attacks because the attacker essentially become the true masters of the pwned computers.
+Puppets can also refer to the computers that get compromised by the injection attacks because the attacker essentially become the true masters of the compromised computers.

 It is possible to create a honeypot-like system that may diminish the effective secrecy of TCP injection attacks.
 Additionally these deployments of honeybadger could provide enlightening attack statistics that may prove useful